1. Answers

 Step-by-Step Guide

-1. Install Prometheus Operator: First, you need to install the Prometheus Operator in your Kubernetes cluster.
-You can do this using the kubernetes package in Pulumi.
+1. Install Prometheus Operator: Use the kubernetes package in Pulumi to install the Prometheus Operator in your Kubernetes cluster.

-2. Create a ServiceMonitor: A ServiceMonitor resource defines how Prometheus should scrape metrics from your services.
-You will create a ServiceMonitor that selects the Pods based on the annotations.
+2. Create a ServiceMonitor: Define a ServiceMonitor resource to instruct Prometheus on how to scrape metrics from your services, selecting Pods based on annotations.

 Here’s how you can do this using Pulumi and TypeScript: